imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Resources/Obsidian implementation.md

 7. **Review**: This section contains processes that need to be reviewed.
 When you open the note, you can use the toolbar button "reviewed" to postpone the review date to next month.
 8. **Performance**: This section displays views that help you track progress (see below for more on performance tracking).
 It is discussed below under the heading "Checking your progress".
 9. **Waiting**: This category includes projects, processes, and initiatives that are waiting and have start dates that are not yet due.
-10. **Context**: This includes projects with contexts; read the associate property explanation to understand its use.
+10. **Context**: This includes projects with contexts; read the associated property explanation to understand its use.

+> The homepage is divided into 3 sections because the first section is urgent, the second is important but not urgent, and the third is optional but useful.

 ### Properties and Task Management